benjhess/node-packer/node/doc/api/child_process.md

 See kill(2) for reference.

-Also note: on Linux, child processes of child processes will not be terminated when attempting to kill their parent.
-This is likely to happen when running a new process in a shell or with use of the `shell` option of `ChildProcess`, such as in this example:
+On Linux, child processes of child processes will not be terminated when attempting to kill their parent.
+This is likely to happen when running a new process in a shell or with the use of the `shell` option of `ChildProcess`:

 ```js
 'use strict';